aws-lumberyard-dev/o3de/Gems/AWSGameLift/cdk/README.md

-# Welcome to your CDK Python project!
+# Welcome to O3DE GameLift Sample Project!

 This is an optional CDK application that provides two stacks:

   * A GameLift stack that contains all the GameLift resources required to host game servers
   * An optional support stack which is used to upload local build files and create GameLift builds

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute this application.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.env`